thisispivi/Deep-Learning-Supermarket/README.md

 │   ├── ...
 │   ├── 14
 │   └── 15
-├── *ValidationSet*   # Folder with the images of the validation set │   ├── 00
+├── *TestSet*   # Folder with the images of the validation set │   ├── 00
 │   ├── 01
 │   ├── ...